 It’s that time of year again!
 The weather is cooling down, leaves are turning yellow and orange, and kids are thinking about what they want to be for Halloween.
-While Halloween 2020 is going to look different for everyone this year—kids and adults alike—because of the COVID-19 pandemic, that doesn’t mean we can’t dress up and have fun.

 Here’s how you can incorporate masks into your kid’s Halloween costume: